 The TTC’s Hillcrest maintenance shop, 1138 Bathurst Street, is where the streetcars and buses go for an overhaul and repairs.
 Opened in 1923, the property was once home to the Hillcrest Race Track.
 It’s now a major TORONTO Transit Commission maintenance centre. <PHOTO – Vic on Flickr>

 Highly skilled employees here have the expertise and equipment to rebuild streetcars from scratch, a project the Commission undertook a few years ago.

 The Harvey Shops, unique in North America, are named after D. W. Harvey, the TTC’s general manager from 1924-1938.
-They’re actually a series of smalll repair shops under one roof – each specializing in one skill or another – from sheet metal and upholstery, to motor, body repair and paint.
+They’re actually a series of small repair shops under one roof – each specializing in different skills – from sheet metal and upholstery, to motor, body repair and paint.